Naveed Kamran Baloch

-Naveed Kamran Baloch is a retired Pakistani civil servant who served in BPS-22 grade as the Cabinet Secretary and Finance Secretary of Pakistan.
+Naveed Kamran Baloch is a retired Pakistani civil servant who served in BPS-22 grade at the top bureaucratic offices of Cabinet Secretary and Finance Secretary of Pakistan.
 Baloch belonged to the Pakistan Administrative Service and was promoted to the rank of Federal Secretary in October 2017.
-After retirement from active civil service, Baloch was appointed as the Executive Director to World Bank.
+After retirement from active civil service as one of the senior-most federal secretaries in the country, Baloch was appointed the executive director to World Bank.

 He hails from Sindh and holds a master's degree from the London School of Economics.
 He is also a certified Board Director of Pakistan Institute of Corporation Governance.

 Family

 Naveed Kamran Baloch is son of Sher Khan Baloch of the Almani Tribe from Naushahro Feroze District, who served as a chief engineer in the irrigation department.
 Baloch is son-in-law of Ghulam Mujtaba Jatoi, the younger brother of former prime minister Ghulam Mustafa Jatoi.
 Baloch's elder brother, Alam Baloch, had previously served as the provincial secretary of Sindh's irrigation department.

 Baloch holds a master's degree in social policy and planning in developing countries from the London School of Economics.
 He is also a certified Board Director of Pakistan Institute of Corporate Governance.